izuzak/pmrpc/apidocs.markdown

 ### Asynchronous procedures

 When a call is routed to the server, pmrpc calls the target procedure, waits for it to execute and returns the result to the client.
 This execution flow works for synchronous procedures registered on the server and doesn't work for asynchronous procedures.
 If the registered procedure is asynchronous - it returns immediately, continues processing in the background and invokes a callback function when execution finishes.
-Pmrpc supports **asynchronous procedures** by automatically passing a callback function which asynchronous procedures should call with the return value.
+Pmrpc supports **asynchronous procedures** by automatically passing onsuccess and onerror callback functions which asynchronous procedures should call with the return value.

 ### Access control